 Time: 45 minutes

-Activity: Watching a short film, discussion, writing a to do list
+Activity: Watching a short film, discussion, writing three to do lists

-Topic: To do lists, reflecting on learning a language
+Topic: To do lists, life, reflecting on learning a language

 Show the film.